Summary: Adam recovers after having been ill at Christmas. Enter Hoss’s bedside manners, lots of Britishness, a little boy, and an orange. Bliss.

 Also available in eBook format — please pm me for that.

-After more than a week the raging fever was finally down to a tolerable level but Adam was aware he still looked like something a rat dragged in—a cat certainly would not deign him even a look.
+After more than a week the raging fever was finally down to a tolerable level but Adam was aware he still looked like something a rat dragged in—a cat certainly would not have deigned him even a look.
 So he was lying in his bed, alternatively sweating like a melting glacier or shivering like a storm-beaten oil light, almost wishing the violent yet creative fever dreams back, and fantasising about sitting in his blue chair.
 That last point, when hinted at, was, naturally, not met with much sympathy by his keepers.

 Rather with pitying smiles and long-suffering sighs.